ashishp91/blog/content/posts/rails/active-record/active-record-eager-loading.md

 ### What is Eager Loading ?

-Eager loading is a mechanism through which ActiveRecord loads the associated records of an ActiveRecord object in memory, reducing the number of executed sql queries.
+> Eager loading is a mechanism through which ActiveRecord loads the associated records in memory, reducing the number of executed sql queries.

-There are 3 ways to do eager loading in ActiveRecord:
+There are following ways to do eager loading in ActiveRecord:

-- includes
+1. includes
-- preload
+2. preload
-- eager_load
+3. eager_load

 ### Why do we need Eager Loading ?